 Note: Please refer to the College's CCP Guide for further details on how to complete the steps of the new CCP

-STEP ONE: Conduct Your Self-Assessment
+STEP ONE: Conduct Your Self-Assessment: Initially and Throughout the Year.

 This step is an informal process involving a reflective exercise and is not required to be recorded or submitted.